-Sections 14.2 and 14.3 apply during a RoLR Event or where a Jurisdiction has requested AEMO to undertake End Use transfers requiring Substitutions.
+Sections 14.2 and 14.3 apply during a RoLR Event or where a Retailer has requested an End User transfer requiring Substitutions.

 14.2.
-Manually Read Interval Metering Installations
+Manually Read interval mMetering installations

 14.2.1.
-Mandatory Requirements
+Mandatory requirements

-For Manually Read Interval Metering Installations affected by a RoLR Event, the MDP must ensure that:
+For Manually Read finterval Mmetering if Installations affected by a RoLR Event or End User transfer, the MDP must ensure that:

-- (a) the correct management of the NMI Datastream status for the connection points concerned that meets Jurisdictional requirements for settlements and profile preparation; - (b) metering data is provided to the Current FRMP up to the transfer date; - (c) metering data is provided to the New FRMP from the transfer date which may include provision of a new Estimation; - (d) Estimations are undertaken in accordance with Section 4; and - (e) all substituted metering data and estimated metering data is replaced by Actual Metering Data.
+- (a) The correct management of the NMI Datastream status for the connection points concerned that meets Jurisdictional requirements for settlements and profile preparation; - (b) Metering data is provided to the Current FRMP up to the transfer date; - (c) Metering data is provided to the New FRMP from the transfer date which may include provision of a new Estimation; - (d) Estimations are undertaken in accordance with Section 4; and - (e) All substituted metering data and estimated metering data is replaced by Actual Metering

+Data